 PayPal takes repayments directly from your PayPal sales.

 If you don’t make any sales then no repayment will be taken, and if there are insufficient funds in your PayPal account for the payment to be made, for instance, you might have spent or withdrawn an amount from your account which left it with insufficient funds to make the full payment, only a partial payment will be taken, leaving you with a “catch-up” sum to repay.

 This could mean you fail to repay 10% of your loan over 90 days with associated penalties.
 With Bitbond you make regular monthly payments so, as long as you maintain those, you won’t encounter any problems.

 A PayPal Working Capital loan doesn’t have a specified loan term as the time it takes to repay it is determined by the combination of your repayment percentage and you PayPal sales volume.

 There is, however, an 18-month time limit: your loan must be repaid within this period.
-With Bitbond there is much more flexibility, and loan terms of from 6 to 60 months are available, so if you are looking for a longer term loan Bitbond is a better choice.
+With Bitbond there is much more flexibility, and loan terms of 6 to 36 months are available.
+So, if you are looking for a longer term loan Bitbond is a better choice.

 BITBOND ✓✓ PAYPAL ✓

 The interest you are charged on Bitbond depends on your Bitbond rating.
 This depends on your disposable income, online accounts, and your Bitbond payment history.
 Interest rates range from 7% to 35%.
-There is also a fee which depends on the loan term; fees start at 1% of the loan value.
+There is also an initial 1-3% fee which depends on the loan term.

-With PayPal there is a fee rather that interest charges.
-The fee depends on the percentage of your sales you put towards repaying your loan, and typically ranges from 10% to 30%.
+With PayPal there is a fee rather than interest charges.
+The fee depends on the percentage of your sales you put towards repaying your loan, and this typically ranges between 10% and 30%.
 Effectively PayPal working capital APR ranges from 15% to 30%.